 When his service time was completed in 2014, Laxman started to look for a small business he could purchase to achieve his dream.
 After finding an opportunity to purchase Carlos and Harley’s Fresh Mex Cantina in Eden, Utah, Laxman found a financing relationship that fit his needs.
-It was with Stearns Bank and SBA lender Doras Davila.
+It was with Stearns Bank.

-Laxman was first introduced to Doras through his broker in February 2016.
+Laxman was first introduced to Stearns Bank through a broker in February 2016.

 “I already had a small pita restaurant while I was in the military.
 But when I got out, I wanted to grow with a bigger restaurant.
 Luckily, I was able to buy Carlos and Harley’s,” Laxman said.